 How To Delete A Remote Branch?

-We’re going to remove a remote branch, but first, let’s take a look at all the branches in the remote repository.
+We will remove a remote branch, but first, let’s look at all the branches in the remote repository.
 Type and execute the following command:

 git branch -a